xyphllipyx/ChameleonMini/README.md

    - Note:
       - Multiple red LEDs are on at the same time during detection, which means the memory is full, just clear the memory.

-#### 4. Use Android APP to import existing card data files in batches.
+#### 4. Use Android APP to import existing card data files in batches:

    1. Use QQ to send the card data file to the mobile phone QQ, or connect the mobile phone to the computer and transfer the file to any directory on the mobile phone.
    2. Open the app, click the `DUMP` column below, click the `Scanner` in the plus sign in the upper right corner.